-Glacier retreat and associated runoff changes represent a major global sustainability concern (Section 4.4.2).
-By 2100, using an ensemble of
+Glacier retreat and associated run-off changes represent a major global sustainability concern (4.4.2).
+By 2100, using an ensemble of 14 CMIP5 climate models driven by the RCP4.5 scenario, 1/3rd of the 56 largescale glacierized catchments are projected to experience a mean annual run-off decline by over 10%, with the most significant reductions in central Asia and the Andes (Huss and Hock, 2018).
+Thus, communities dependent on glacier run-off are particularly vulnerable (Jiménez Cisneros et al., 2014).

-14 CMIP5 climate models driven by the RCP4.5 scenario, one third of the 56 large-scale glacierised catchments are projected to experience a mean annual runoff decline by over 10%, with the most significant reductions in central Asia and the Andes (Huss and Hock, 2018).
-Thus, communities dependent on glacier runoff are particularly vulnerable (Jiménez Cisneros et al., 2014).
+Societal impacts of change in run-off spread throughout several socio-economic sectors, such as agriculture, health, energy production, affecting overall water security (Wang et al., 2021a).
+Decreases in run-off may lead to water scarcity and result in increased multisectoral effects in Sub-Saharan Africa (Serdeczny et al.,

-Societal impacts of change in runoff spread throughout several socioeconomic sectors, such as agriculture, health and energy production, affecting overall water security (Wang et al., 2021a).
-Decreases in runoff may lead to water scarcity and result in increased multi-sectoral effects in sub-Saharan Africa (Serdeczny et al., 2017), western Africa, the Middle East, Mexico, Northeastern Brazil, central Argentina, Mediterranean Africa and Europe (Gosling and Arnell, 2016; Greve et al., 2018), and southeastern Australia (Barnett et al., 2015).
+2017), Western Africa, Middle East, Mexico, North Eastern Brazil, Central Argentina, Mediterranean Africa and Europe (Gosling and Arnell, 2016; Greve et al., 2018), and South-Eastern Australia (Barnett et al., 2015).

 In summary, mean and extreme streamflow changes are projected over most of the ice-free land surface (high confidence).
 The magnitude of streamflow change is projected to increase with global warming in most regions (high confidence), but there is often high uncertainty on the sign of change.
 There is high confidence that mean streamflows will increase in the northern high latitudes and decrease in the Mediterranean and southern Africa.
-Annual mean runoff in one third of assessed glacierised catchments is projected to decline by at least 10% by 2100 under RCP4.5, with the most significant reductions in central Asia and the Andes (medium confidence).
+Annual mean run-off in one-third of glacierized catchments is projected to decline by at least 10% by 2100, with the most significant reductions in central Asia and the Andes (medium confidence).
 Elsewhere, projections include both increased and decreased flows.
 Substantial fractions of ensemble projections disagree with the multi-model mean (high confidence), with implications for long-term planning for water management.
-With 1.5 and 2°C global warming, approximately 15 and 20% of the current global population, respectively, would experience both an increase in high streamflows and a decrease in low streamflows (medium confidence).
+With 1.5°C and 2°C global warming, approximately 15% and 20% of the current global population would experience both an increase in high streamflows and a decrease in low streamflows (medium confidence).
 At 4°C global at the end of the century, 10% of the global land area is projected to simultaneously experience an increase in high extreme streamflow and decrease in low extreme streamflow.